stratusadv/dandy/docs/landing/quick_start.md

 ## Installation

-Just like most python packages you can easily install Dandy using pip.
+Just like most python packages, you can easily install Dandy using pip.

 ``` bash
 pip install dandy